pamsler/keypasser/README.md

 - **Auditing & Reporting**: Audit logs, 14-day activity charts, and exportable reports in CSV, PDF, or XLSX formats.
 - **User Interface**: Clean, responsive Tailwind CSS UI with dark/light modes and EN/DE language support (auto-detect + switcher).
 - **One-Time File Sharing**: Encrypted file uploads (up to 20MB) with one-time download and auto-deletion.
+- Malware Scanning & File-Type Blocking: Uploads are streamed to ClamAV (clamd); EICAR and known malware are blocked.
+- Admin Notifications: When a malicious file is detected, an alert email is sent to the default admin (ADMIN_EMAIL) with user, file name/type/size, IP, and timestamp.
+Localized EN/DE.

 ---